AdedamolaXL/NFT-Collection/README.md

   module.exports = { WHITELIST_CONTRACT_ADDRESS, METADATA_URL };
   ```

-- Now open the hardhat.config.js file, we would add the `rinkeby` network here so that we can deploy our contract to rinkeby.
+- Now open the hardhat.config.js file, we will add the `rinkeby` network here so that we can deploy our contract to rinkeby.
 Replace all the lines in the `hardhart.config.js` file with the given below lines

   ```js
   require("@nomiclabs/hardhat-waffle");